nihlaeth/HorseLife/README.md

 The middle layer between the interface and the backend.
 Here is where the game logic lives.

+### generators
+Content generators.
+They read the config files and use them to construct new objects, buildings, animals, people, etc.

 ### interface
 The available interfaces are housed here.
 This is code that deals with the pesky graphical stuff.